BugSwarm/bugswarm/README.md

 ```
 _Example_:
 ```
-$ ./run_mine_project.sh -r Flipkart/foxtrot
+$ ./run_mine_project.sh -r TechCavern/WaveTact
 ```
-The example will mine job-pairs from the "Flipkart/foxtrot" project.
+The example will mine job-pairs from the "TechCavern/WaveTact" project.
 This will run through the Miner component
 of the BugSwarm pipeline.
-The output will push data to your MongoDB specified and outputs several .json files
+The output will push data to your MongoDB specified and outputs several `.json` files
 after each sub-step.

 ## [Reproducer](/reproducer/README.md)
 BugSwarm obtains the original build environment that was used by Travis CI, via a Docker image, and generate
 scripts to build and run regression tests for each build.
 We match the reproduced build log, which is a
 transcript of everything that happens at the command line during build and testing, with the historical
 build log from Travis CI.
 We do this five times to account for reproducibility and flakiness.
+Reproducible pairs
+are then pushed as an an Artifact to `DOCKER_HUB_REPO` in as specified in `credentials.py`, as a temporary repo.
+Metadata is not pushed to the MongoDB until after completing of the following caching step which pushes the Artifact
+with cached dependencies to the final repo, described below.

 #### Reproduce a Project
 `run_reproduce_project.sh`: Reproduces all job-pairs mined from a project given its repo slug.
 ```